adeloucas/GSoC-Akkadian/README.md

 ## Table of Contents

+### Texts

 #### ARM1-Akkadian.txt
 A text file that contains the ATF information of the publication ARM 01.
 Information can be found in the file.

 #### ARM1-Transliteration.txt
 A text file that contains the ATF info for publication ARM 01.001.
 Information can be found in the file.

-#### ATF Converter - Summer Start.ipynb
-A python file that shows the state of this code as of 4/23/18.

 #### Akkadian.txt
 A text file that contains the ATF information of the publication Codex Hammurabi.
 Information can be found in the file.

+#### Transliteration.txt
+A text file that contains the ATF info for Codex Hammurabi including translation.
+Information can be found in the file.

+### Tests

+#### Test 1 - N
+Tests that check individual parts of the ATF Converter

 #### LICENSE and README.md
 LICENCE and README.md are both supplied by Github.
 README.md will be actively edited by Andrew Deloucas during the duration of GSoC 2018.

-#### Transliteration.txt
-A text file that contains the ATF info for Codex Hammurabi including translation.
-Information can be found in the file.
+#### ATF Converter - Summer Start.ipynb
+A python file that shows the state of this code as of 4/23/18.

 ## Organizations involved